signalapp/Signal-Desktop/CONTRIBUTING.md

 You're most likely to have your pull request accepted easily if it addresses bugs already in the [Next Steps project](https://github.com/signalapp/Signal-Desktop/projects/1), especially if they are near the top of the Backlog column.
-Those are what we'll be looking at next, so it would be a great help if you helped us out!
+Those are what we'll be looking at next, so it would be great if you helped us out!

 Once you've spent a little bit of time planning your solution, it's a good idea to go back to the issue and talk about your approach.
 We'd be happy to provide feedback.
 [An